 The neighbors would watch this whole thing happen, and never question it!
 What the worst part of this ordeal was that the home had a camera security system installed and working.
 Burglars thwarted this by quickly shutting the power off to the house via the electrical junction box.

-Earlier while the vehicle was casing the home, a person would slip around the blind spots of the home and turn off the large breaker that supplies power to the home.
+While the vehicle was casing the home, a person would slip around the blind spots of the home and turn off the large breaker that supplies power to the home.
 This is important to realize, because power is essential for all your home safeguards to function properly!

 The GOOD news is this is preventable.
-While not completely unavoidable, it will slow the burglar down enough that it will either deter them, or allow your home security system to catch them before power goes out.
+While not completely unavoidable, it will slow the burglar down enough that it will either deter them or allow your home security system to catch them before power goes out.

 You will have implemented an important security feature to your home, and it is easy to do.
-One more bonus, if you are late on a power bill, the power company cannot shut you off (Joking!
+One more bonus… If you are late on a power bill, the power company cannot shut you off (Joking!
 I do not recommend using this tactic to keep from paying your power bills).

 Conceal, Don’t Feel